01 of 08

 07 of 08

 Men, cats, and babies are clingy, right?
 Being little clinger-ons is one trait cats and babies share—but the meanings are totally different.
 Obviously, babies cling onto their parents because they love them, feel protected by them, and need someone to feed them lunch.

 Cats like to rub against us and cling on because they love us, too, right?
 Wrong.

-When a kitty rubs against your leg, she’s not giving you a sweet, little leg hug—she’s marking you as her property.
-When she presses against you (and maybe even curls her tail around your leg), her scent glands go into overdrive.
-These scent glands release her “mark” that lets any other animals in the area know you are her property—and they better back off.
+When a kitty rubs against your leg, they're not giving you a sweet, little leg hug—they’re marking you as their property.
+When they press against you (and maybe even curl their tail around your leg), the scent glands go into overdrive.
+These scent glands release their “mark” that lets any other animals in the area know you are their property—and they better back off.

 There they go again, manipulating our emotions.
 Continue to 8 of 8 below.

 Holiday cards are meant to provide family updates to friends and family you don’t see regularly.
 And if you have cute kids, they can help you brag it up a little bit, too.